mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 ![](./gif/big5.gif)

 Details vary but that is the. spirit!

-Ok , what else?
+Also if in doubt remember that in general descriptions are to be interpreted from left to right!
+Also keep in mind that whenever you find anything ending in `index` that is an integer!

 ### Operations